MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/maturity/overview.md

 # Maturity Model

-The [Power CAT adoption maturity model](https://powerapps.microsoft.com/blog/power-cat-adoption-maturity-model-repeatable-patterns-for-successful-power-platform-adoption/) provides a set of levels and capabilities that can be used to evaluate usage of the Application Lifecycle Management (ALM) and how the ALM Accelerator for Advanced Makers (AA4AM) can assist.
+The [Power CAT adoption maturity model](https://aka.ms/powercatadoptionmaturity) provides a set of levels and capabilities that can be used to evaluate usage of the Application Lifecycle Management (ALM) and how the ALM Accelerator for Power Platform (AA4PP) can assist.

 ## Quick Start